- 1. Product marketing manager

 Many UX designers study subjects like design, computer science, or how people use technology.
 You’ll need knowledge of tools like Figma or Sketch, and basic coding like HTML and CSS.
 To show your skills, you can work on personal or freelance projects.

-12. Product designer
+12. Industrial designer

 - Median annual salary: $79,450

-- Number of jobs (2023): 34,000
+- Number of jobs (2024): 30,600

-- Estimated job growth (2023–2033): 3%
+- Estimated job growth (2024–2034): 3%

 What they do

-As a product designer, you blend art, engineering, and business to create everyday products.
+Industrial designers blend art, engineering, and business to create everyday products.
 These products range from cars and appliances to furniture and toys.
 You’ll research user needs and sketch or model design concepts using both 2D and 3D CAD software.
 In this position, you’ll also work with engineers and manufacturers to ensure designs are practical and marketable.

 How to become one

-To become a product designer, you’ll need to earn a bachelor’s degree in industrial design, architecture, engineering, or a related field.
+To become an industrial designer, you’ll need to earn a bachelor’s degree in industrial design, architecture, engineering, or a related field.
 These programs cover drawing, CADD, 3D modeling, materials, and manufacturing methods.
 Projects and internships will allow you to build a professional portfolio showcasing your design work.
 Submit your portfolio when applying for entry-level roles to show your skills.
 Once hired, continue refining your portfolio with real-world projects.

 13. Marketing research analyst